RHEPDS/OCP-V-Overview/README.md

-# Repository for the OpenShift Training for Fujitsu
+# Repository for the OpenShift Training for Partners

 ## Agenda